-For next time: One of the main attractions here is the great torii gate that can be found floating in the ocean, unfortunately it was under construction during our visit (Mar 2020) there are plenty of other attractions and sights to visit including the Itsukushima Shrine.
+One of the main attractions here is the great torii gate that can be found floating in the ocean, the Itsukushima Shrine.

-A must experience is a stay at a Ryokan, a hotel built in Japanese tradition.
+STAY at a Ryokan for the evening, an experience for travellers to immerse themselves into Japanese culture.
 Iwaso Ryokan was founded in 1893 located in the serene Momijidani Park, the original owner of also built a tea shop and planted maple trees, a stunning sight during the autumn months.

 Accommodation: Iwaso Ryokan Click here for accommodation info